Q. How do I know if a therapist/coach is right for me?

 Q. What should I expect when I call?

 A. When you call, you will likely be directed to the provider’s voicemail.
 Please leave a detailed message with your name, phone number, and the best time to reach you.
 Also, indicate whether a message can be left at that number.
 Your provider will make every effort to return your call by the end of the business day or within 24 hours.
+You can also schedule a brief initial phone consult using the scheduling tool.

 Q. How long are the sessions?